 It is everyone’s favorite holiday.
 Known as the season of giving, it is a time of reflection and sharing back the love.

-Most people opt to spend this cherished time with people who matter most- friends and family.
+Most people opt to spend this cherished time with friends and family who matter most.
 Some people prefer drinking the night away.
 Others prefer simple activities such as caroling in the streets.

 There is no tailor-specific activity to carry out during the holiday season.
-However, this article will furnish you with ideas on how to celebrate holiday traditions.
+However, this article will give you ideas on celebrating holiday traditions.

 Create a Countdown Calendar

 How exciting is it to see your little one light up with joy every morning?
 An advent calendar will help you deliver that.
-Most people prefer buying advent calendars, but it is much more fun making your own.
+Most people prefer buying advent calendars, but making your own is much more fun.
 In addition, the process is easy and won’t take up much of your time.

 Since you’ll be counting down to Christmas Eve, you need to acquire 24 bags and fill them with gifts of your choosing.
 The gifts could be candy, toys, or simple notes appreciating a person.
 This activity helps in spreading the festive cheer as the festive month begins.